benmvp/slides/2017/nodevember/why-react.md

 There's no **React way™** 🤷🏾‍♂️

 NOTES:
-- But even when you have the stack down, there are still more "opportunities" for decisions
+- But even when you have the stack down, there are all these debates abou the "right way" to do things
 - Do you always use component classes or use stateless functions until you need state?
-- _Other decisions_
+- `setState` gate
+- Inline functions debate
+- 4 different ways to do Redux side-effects: thunk, sagas, observables & promise middleware
+- HOCs vs render props
 - Can be a "pro" because you can look at the team and make decisions based on the skillset
 - This is how you can from one team to another doing React and it'll be done completely differently
-- Especially with React 16

 /////